wikihouse/viewer-experiments/display-wikihouse-mallet2/readme.md

 * 2015-04-30 ~ This is where things all started
 * Loads the WikiHouse DXF file - translated back to R12 format using LibreCAD - and turns the data into 3D
-* Click on component to display basic info in heads-up display at cursor position
+* Click on a mallet component to display basic info in heads-up display at cursor position